-"Regulatory Floodway" See Article III, Section 9.2.
-The channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without increasing the water surface elevation.
-These areas are designated as floodways on the Flood Boundary and Floodway Map.
+"Regulatory Floodway" As defined in Article III, Section 9.3.22 means the channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without increasing the water surface elevation more than a designated height.
+(Amended March 2020)

 "Research and Development Corporate and Business Offices" Laboratories and related facilities for research, development and testing, excluding biological or chemical laboratories and high hazard uses.
-Prototype production facilities and related assembly of high technology equipment or components may be included, but shall not exceed 40 percent of the gross floor area of the building.
-(Added March 2014)
+Prototype production facilities and related assembly of high technology equipment or components may be included but shall not exceed forty percent (40%) of the gross floor area of the building.
+(Adopted March 2014)

 "Residential Care Facility" A facility providing room and board together with continuing medical or nursing supervision or medical care or treatment, but not including a facility that is primarily for the provision of alcohol, drug abuse or mental health services.
 Examples include nursing home, rest home, convalescent home, rehabilitation hospital and hospice.
-(Added March 2014)
+(Adopted March 2014)

 "Restaurant" an establishment in which food is prepared on the premises and served to customers.
-(Added March 2014)
+(Adopted March 2014)

-"Fast Food Restaurant" A restaurant where food or beverage is sold for consumption on-site or off-premises within a short period of time, orders are made at either a walk-up window or counter, payment is made prior to consumption and packaging of food is done in disposable containers, or is otherwise not a "full service restaurant".
+"Fast Food Restaurant" A restaurant where food or beverage is sold for consumption on-site or offpremises within a short period of time, orders are made at either a walk-up window or counter, payment is made prior to consumption and packaging of food is done in disposable containers or is otherwise not a "full service restaurant".
 A fast food restaurant may provide, as secondary activities, delivery service or related retail sales items and may include drive-through customer service.
-(Added March 2014)

-"Full-Service Restaurant" A restaurant where prepared food or beverage is sold for consumption on the premises, customers are provided an individual menu and a restaurant employee serves customers at the same table or counter where the items are consumed.
+(Adopted March 2014) "Full-Service Restaurant" A restaurant where prepared food or beverage is sold for consumption on the premises, customers are provided an individual menu and a restaurant employee serves customers at the same table or counter where the items are consumed.
 A full-service restaurant may also provide, as secondary activities, delivery service, take out service (except drive-up customer service) or related retail sales items.
-(Added March 2014)
+(Adopted March 2014)